microsoft/r-server-campaign-optimization/CIG_Workflow.md

 ### Follow Along with Debra

 Now that Debra's environment is set up, she  opens her IDE and creates a Project.
-To follow along with her, open the `Campaign/R` directory on the VM desktop, or the `r-server-campaign-optimization` on your local machine.
+To follow along with her, open the **Campaign/R** directory on the VM desktop, (or the **r-server-campaign-optimization/R** directory on your local machine).
 There you will see three files with the name `CampaignOptimization`:

 <img src="images/project.png">